slack-samples/bolt-js-slack-connect/README.md

 on which a few different automations can be built:

 * Disconnect channels automatically (based on a date picked at channel creation time)
-* Upload remote files into the app, keeping all information related to the approval of a channel in one place
 * Customize org settings for auto approval to speed up creating multiple channels between the same two organizations
+* Upload remote files into the app, keeping all information related to the approval of a channel in one place (not shown)

 # Steps
 1. [App Configuration](#step-1-app-configuration)